Do Mormons say the rosary?

 Members of The Church of Jesus Christ of Latter-day Saints (Mormons) don’t use a rosary, or set of beads marking a series of prayers, as used by Roman-Catholics or Anglo-Catholics.

-Mormons pray from within.
+Mormons share expressions in prayer that are self-generated, dependent on the circumstances and events in their lives a t the moment of prayer.
 We see prayers as personal expressions of thanks, praise, desire, sharing, and longing before the Lord, and each one as unique as the moment it’s uttered.
 Our prayers do follow the scriptural pattern which invites us to 1) recognize and address Father in Heaven as our Father, 2) give meaningful thanks for noticed gifts from Him in our life, 3) petition him for forgiveness, and 4) pour out our hearts to Him in the name of the Savior, Jesus Christ.
 Though we follow that pattern, we do not recite prescribed memorized prayers, such as the “Our Father,” for example, verbatim.

 How we engage the Father is a purely personal thing and depends on how openly and honestly and deeply we wish to commune with him.
-Rote prayers, whether recited or just uttered without thought, miss the mark in the sense that they fail to reflect spontaneous engagement in conversation with God.
+Rote prayers, uttered without thought, by any of us of any faith, miss the mark in the sense that they fail to reflect deep and spontaneous engagement in conversation with God.
 They don’t lead us closer or bring us further along in our personal relationship any more than duplicating yesterday’s phone conversation with a friend day after day would deepen that relationship.
-Prayer is conversation with God that draws us nearer to Him and Him to us.
+Prayer, in the sense that we practice it, is conversation with God that draws us nearer to Him and Him to us.
 It involves a process of self-discovery and reaching as we tap into our deepest thoughts and share those with Him who knows us best of all, and as we receive His responses along the way.

 We respect others’ faith in Jesus Christ and desire to follow Him, regardless of the differences in theology.
 Sharing the commonalities and differences helps us to see and understand each other better.
 Another difference between Catholics and Mormons in regard to prayer is illuminated through one said after the rosary, which follows: